aquamatt/gdaxposition/README.md

 The author works on Linux Mint and found that the easiest way to get working installations of the appropriate versions of these packages was to use the `asdf` packaging tool.
 Install asdf from instructions here: https://github.com/asdf-vm/asdf

+## Local configuration

+Copy the `config/local_config.exs.example` to `config/local_config.exs` and
+edit, inserting your API key, secret and passphrase in the appropriate spots.

+# To run locally

 Install erlang, elixir: